yousufmyk/Firebase-Backend/README.md

 # Firebase App

-A mobile app leveraging Firebase for user authentication, storage, and realtime database.
+Developed a mobile app leveraging Firebase for user authentication, storage, and realtime database.
+Implemented sign up and login flows with Firebase Auth, uploaded images to Firebase Storage, and synced data across clients using the Firebase Realtime Database.

 ## Screenshots